GoogleCloudPlatform/professional-services/examples/dataflow-dlp-hash-pipeline/README.md

 make deploy
 ```

-At this point your Dataflow job will startup and you can check it's progress in the GCP Console.
+At this point your Dataflow job will start up, so you can check its progress in the GCP Console.

 ### Step 5: Subscribe